-Weather Hobby - Hiking Job Local News Small Talk We had a lot of sunshine recently.
-I go hiking on weekends.
-I like my job as an investor.
-I read about the low-cost housing complex being built in town.
-Facts Sun helps the crops grow.
-There are many trails in this area.
-I make money when I buy low and sell high.
-They laid the foundation for it last week.
-Opinions Too much sunshine will give me skin cancer, so I stay indoors.
-The best trails have the steepest inclines.
-Oil and pharmaceutical stocks make the most money.
-Low-cost housing will destroy our property values.
-Hopes and Dreams I want to live to be 100 years old.
-I want to climb Mt.
-Everest one day.
-I hope to be a millionaire in 5 years.
-I look forward to the day when everyone has good jobs and homes.
-Feelings I am terrified that the blemish on my face is melanoma.
-I feel exhilarated when I get to the top of a mountain.
-I am ecstatic when my stocks go up and horrified when they drop.
-I am afraid of the poor people who will move in and commit crimes.
-Shame Shortcomings Failure Fault Fears I do not know what I will do if it is cancer; I am afraid of dying alone.
-I college I climbed up the peak to watch the football game and froze halfway to the top.
-I lost over \$1,000,000 day-trading and my spouse took the kids and left me.
-I was so ashamed when I spit on a dirty, homeless beggar.
-Reciprocity in Needs and Wants Now that we are together, I want to know what you need and want from me before I die.
-I will be happy to hike flat trails with you.
-Maybe we can try some climbing with harnesses next time.
-My new partner and I are learning about stocks and bonds, and we will decide together which ones to buy.
-If I show folks in the housing complex how to garden, they are likely to give me fresh vegetables.
+• Weather Hobby - Hiking Job Local News Small Talk We had a lot of sunshine I go hiking on weekends.
+I like my job as an I read about the low-cost recently. investor. housing complex being built in town.
+Facts Sun helps the crops There are many trails in I make money when I They laid the foundation grow. this area. buy low and sell high. for it last week.
+Opinions Too much sunshine will The best trails have the Oil and pharmaceutical Low-cost housing will give me skin cancer, so I steepest inclines. stocks make the most destroy our property stay indoors. money. values.
+Hopes and Dreams I want to live to be 100 I want to climb Mt.
+I hope to be a millionaire I look forward to the day years old.
+Everest one day. in 5 years. when everyone has good jobs and homes.
+Feelings I am terrified that the I feel exhilarated when I I am ecstatic when my I am afraid of the poor blemish on my face is get to the top of a stocks go up and people who will move in melanoma. mountain. horrified when they drop. and commit crimes.
+Shame Shortcomings I do not know what I will I college I climbed up the I lost over \$1,000,000 I was so ashamed when Failure Fault Fears do if it is cancer; I am peak to watch the day-trading and my I spit on a dirty, afraid of dying alone. football game and froze spouse took the kids and homeless beggar. halfway to the top. left me.
+Reciprocity in Needs Now that we are I will be happy to hike flat My new partner and I are If I show folks in the and Wants together, I want to know trails with you.
+Maybe we learning about stocks housing complex how to what you need and want can try some climbing and bonds, and we will garden, they are likely to from me before I die. with harnesses next decide together which give me fresh time. ones to buy. vegetables.